 As it is the 2nd to the last casino/hotel to the end of the Southern end of the Strip, you will have a farther way to go to see the other casinos on the strip.
 If it is your intent to mainly visit those on the strip, I would stay more central, such as Bally's/Paris, Harrahs, Mirage, etc.

 If your intent is to go off strip or downtown, then the Luxor would probably work out.
 If you do not have a car and plan to take public transit, it being down that end should work in your favor.
 Especially when taking the Deuce downtown.
 This is the bus that runs along the strip and then on into the city towards Freemont Street.
 As it gets further down the strip towards the city proper it can get extremely full.
-If you pick it up at the LV Blvd/Tropicana intersection, which is near where you will be, you can usually get on with no problems. about 6 years ago
+If you pick it up at the LV Blvd/Tropicana intersection, which is near where you will be, you can usually get on with no problems. over 6 years ago

 The Luxor itself is a Vegas site. ;-)